lyssg2/social-network/README.md

 # social-network

-The purpose of this project was to create the back-end for a typical social media app using Express.js and MongoDB.
+The purpose of this project was to create the back-end for a typical social network app using Express.js and MongoDB.

 ## Table of Contents